-- 1) Any use of external assistance during an exam. - a.
-Examples include: - b.
+- a.
+Any use of external assistance during an exam. - b.
 Communicating in any way with another Student during the exam - c.
 Copying material from another Student's exam. - d.
 Allowing another Student to copy from your exam. - e.
-Using unauthorized notes, calculators, electronic devices and any other form of devices. - 2) Any intentional falsification or invention of data or information in an academic or clinical exercise.
+Using unauthorized notes, calculators, electronic devices and any other form of devices. - f.
+Attempting to access information from another webpage during a test. - 2) Any intentional falsification or invention of data or information in an academic or clinical exercise. - a.

-- a.
 Inventing, altering, or falsifying data for a patient report - b.
 Submitting materials as your own when someone else completed or created the work. - c.
 Communicating false, altered, or incomplete information within the course of clinical care and/or clinical documentation. - d.
 Signing or altering documentation signatures, dates, etc of a preceptor. - 3) "Plagiarism is the appropriation and subsequent passing off of another's ideas and words as one's own."
 If a Student intends to use the words or ideas of another, he/she must provide an acknowledgement of the original source using a recognized referencing practice.
 Any inference that such words or ideas are those of the Student is considered plagiarism.